RedisLabs/redislabs-docs/content/rs/databases/configure/replica-ha.md

 Without replica high availability (_replica\_ha_) enabled, the promoted primary shard becomes a single point of failure as the promoted replica shard is the only copy of the data.

 Enabling _replica\_ha_ configures the cluster to automatically replace the promoted replica on an available node.
-This returns the database to a state where there are two copies of the data: the former replica shard which has been promoted to primary and a new replica shard.
+This automatically returns the database to a state where there are two copies of the data: the former replica shard which has been promoted to primary and a new replica shard.

 An available node: